marijnh/Eloquent-JavaScript/03_functions.md

 {{index [braces, "function body"], "square example", [parentheses, arguments]}}

 When there is only one parameter name, you can omit the parentheses around the parameter list.
-If the body is a single expression, rather than a ((block)) in braces, that expression will be returned from the function.
+If the body is a single expression rather than a ((block)) in braces, that expression will be returned from the function.
 So, these two definitions of `square` do the same thing:

 ```
 const square1 = (x) => { return x * x; };